Introducing the Clutha team

 Sarah Hayward

-Sarah has a BA from Otago University, and a Graduate Diploma in Economic Development.
+With a BA from Otago University, a Graduate Diploma in Economic Development, and a NZ Certificate in Project Management, Sarah merges academic proficiency with practical expertise.

 Sarah Homer